sanyaade-fintechnology/InApp-SDK-iOS/README.md

 # payleven InApp SDK 1.0.0

-(EDIT!! @KONRAD)
-This project provides an iOS API to communicate with the payleven Chip & PIN card reader in order to accept debit and credit card payments.
-Learn more about the Chip & PIN card reader and payment options on one of payleven's regional [websites](https://payleven.com/).
+This project provides an iOS API that allows creating user tokens and payment instruments, retrieving and sorting payment instruments, based on the user token.
+Learn more about the InApp API on our [website](https://payleven.com/).

 ### Prerequisites
 1. Register with [payleven](http://payleven.com) in order to get personal merchant credentials and a card reader.